Why did my credit score drop?

 The length of your credit history is based on open accounts and counts for 10 percent in the FICO scoring model.
 Closing a credit card account can have a negative effect on your credit score if it reduces the length of your credit history.

-Let’s say you have two credit cards, one that you’ve had for 10 years and another that you’ve had for five.
+Let’s say you have two credit cards.
+One that you’ve had for 10 years, and the other is a newer card that you’ve had for five.
 If you close the 10-year-old card, it will no longer contribute to the length of your credit history and could shorten your credit history.
 A shorter credit history often means a lower credit score.

 5. New credit applications